 A JSON array is usually sent to a specific URL as a packet.
 The so-called function is triggered there, and depending on the data already sent and the current request, a certain action begins.
 It does not matter from which device the information was sent - a mobile application or a computer browser.

 It’s important to highlight the difference between a Salesforce API Integration and a Salesforce App that you’d find on their AppExchange (essentially the Salesforce App Store.)

-Listing an app within the Salesforce AppExchange will give you the ability to build your product directly into the Salesforce platform.
-For example, visualising your product’s data directly within a component in Salesforce.
-While there are clear benefits in having a presence within this ecosystem it’s important to note that there are some costs associated with doing so.
+Listing an app within the Salesforce AppExchange will allow you to build your product directly into the platform.
+For example, visualize your product’s data directly within a component in Salesforce.
+While there are clear benefits in having a presence within this ecosystem, it’s important to note that some costs are associated with doing so.

-A Rest API integration is a lot simpler and is primarily focused around sending data from your application and fetching data from Salesforce.
-Currently there is no cost associated with this type of integration however it’s worth noting that REST integrations are only accessible to Salesforce users on their enterprise plans (there is scope to get REST API access on Professional and Group editions but involves getting your app whitelisted.)
+A Rest API integration is much simpler and primarily focuses on sending data from your application and fetching data from Salesforce.
+Currently, there is no cost associated with this type of integration.
+However, it’s worth noting that REST integrations are only accessible to Salesforce users on their enterprise plans (there is scope to get REST API access on Professional and Group editions, but it involves getting your app whitelisted.)

-For the purposes of this post, our example REST API integration is going to be super basic.
-Our app is going to have customer data that we want to send to Salesforce and there will be customer data in Salesforce that we want to retrieve.
+For this post, our example REST API integration will be super basic.
+Our app will have customer data that we want to send to Salesforce and there will be customer data in Salesforce that we want to retrieve.